This post was updated on 12/5/2017 to reflect updated county info.

 - Disabled Veteran – You have served in U.S. Military and are disabled

-- Green exemptions– There are additional deductions for homes utilizing solar, wind, hydroelectric and geothermal energy systems
+- Green exemptions – There are additional deductions for homes utilizing solar, wind, hydroelectric and geothermal energy systems. (deduction form)

 Visit this page for downloads & more info.